msamyel/twitter-friend-of-friend/README.md

 - Use `--usernames-only` flag to only retrieve usernames for your follower list.

+- Use `--estimate-only` flag to only output how long the script is expected to run.

 ## Visualizing data with Gephi

 I am only a beginner with Gephi, however I will share some of the steps I learned to be useful for visualizing the results in Gephi.